FDA-Cleared Skincare Devices: Safety and Efficacy Guide

 Are FDA-cleared skincare devices safe for all skin types?

 FDA clearance confirms a device meets safety standards when used as directed, but individual tolerances vary.
 People with certain skin conditions, photosensitivity, or medical implants should consult healthcare providers before using light therapy devices.
+Individuals with darker skin tones (Fitzpatrick skin types V and VI) should consult their dermatologist before use.
+If you are pregnant, always consult with your doctor before using any new treatments or devices.

 How long does it take to see results from FDA-cleared LED devices?